nzaman7878/javascript-interview-exercises/README.md

 07 - Create a program that checks if a given year is a leap year or Not.

-08 - Find the sum of all elements in an array
+08 - Find the sum of all elements in an array.

+09 - Create an object representing a car with propertise like make , model , and a year .
+Add a method to the car object to start the engine.